-Dog Forney!-Poor Dog Forney has a great dread of Mr. Buchanan's Book, now in the hands of the publishers.
+Dog Forney!-Poor Dog Forney has a great dread of Mr. Buchanan's dispatch, twelve dozen Allcock's Porous Plasters Book, now in the hands of the publish- Our daily experience confirms their very superior ers.
 It seems to the poor dog as though his flood of slander and lies would not be able to prevail against the pure and uncorrupted sage of Wheatland.
-There is no man living who can deny that Mr. coat Forney is either?
-Every man knows that he left the Democratic party, and went over among the Disunionists | their flexibility and adhesiveness are greatly i of the Seward, Chase and Greeley school for plunder and nothing else.
-Let the poor cur whine!
+There is no man living who can deny that Mr. plication of a plaster to his spine.
+He was soon Buchanan is pure, honest and truthful.
+Who could say that the miserable turnschool for plunder and nothing else, Let the poor cur whine!
 Buchanan's virtues will shine long after he and many another equally miserable dog has had his day!-Northumberland Democrat.

-"A BIRTH AT THE WHITE House' The following occurs in Col. M'Clure's "Hour with the President;"
+"A BIRTH AT THE WHITE HOUSE" The following occurs in Col. M'Clure's 'Hour with the President:"

-"Soon the door opened and a genteel with a large official envelope clutched nervously in her hand, and a benignity of countenance that told more plainly than words that another citizen ul been born again to the Republic."
+'Soon the door opened and a genteel clutched nervously in her hand, and a benignity of countenance that told more lainly than words that another citizen